Vegan Banoffee Pie

 Mix the cornflour with 2 tablespoons of the soy milk until smooth.
 Then mix in the rest of the milk. (doing this prevents the cornflour from clumping together)

 Add the cornstarch milk to a small sauce pan along with the brown sugar and vanilla.
 Mix well.

-Add the vegan butter and place the pan onto the stove on a low heat.
-Stir until the butter has melted into the liquid then turn the heat up to high.
-Stir continiously until the mixture starts to bubble and thicken (this should only take a few minutes) then remove it from the heat.
+Add the vegan margarine and place the pan onto the stove on a low heat.
+Stir until the margarine has melted into the liquid then turn the heat up to high.
+Stir continuously until the mixture starts to bubble and thicken (this should only take a few minutes) then remove it from the heat.

 Spoon the caramel over the biscuit base then place the pie in the fridge for 1 hour.